Order status

 General Process Description

 A process is the link between entities on our platform.
 Every order, pick job, handover job etc., references one process, and every process keeps the IDs of its entities.
 Furthermore, the process houses the different status of the different domains, modules, and entities.
-The detailed process documentation can be found in our .
+The detailed process documentation can be found in our documentation.

 Some fields of the process class: